Computer case

 OpenStack neutron load balancer

-The OpenStack lbaas architecture consists of the neutron-lbaas-agent and leverages the open-source HAProxy to load balance traffic destined to VIPs.
+The OpenStack LBaaS architecture consists of the neutron-lbaas-agent and leverages the open-source HAProxy to load balance traffic destined to VIPs.
 HAProxy is a free, open-source load balancer.
-LBaaS supports third-party drivers, and they will be discussed in later posts.
+LBaaS supports third-party drivers, which will be discussed in later posts.

 Load Balancing as a service enables tenants to scale their applications programmatically through Neutron API.
 It supports basic load-balancing algorithms and monitoring capabilities.